zealbots/chrome-extension/README.md

   </a>
 </p>

-A simple crx that displays recommended articles in new tab page
+A simple browser extension aimed to provide recommendations of articles for researchers.
+As of now, it works only in Google Chrome and it is planned to extend to other browsers.

 ## Dependency